 A Strange Unearthly Ranch

 Nearly 30 years ago I had the privilege of being one of a group of three visitors invited to witness UFO activity on Pat McGuire's ranch east of Bosler, Wyoming.
 Bosler has a population of 8 people.
 East of Bosler has more antelope than people.
 That is where McGuire's high-country barley ranch (with some cattle) was located.
 This rancher had reported cattle multilations all during the 1970s.
-He had been interviewed by Professor Leo Sprinkle, a paranormal psychologist whose speciality was studying UFO abduictees, at the University of Wyoming in Laramie.
+He had been interviewed by Professor Leo Sprinkle, a paranormal psychologist whose specialty was studying UFO abductees, at the University of Wyoming in Laramie.
 My former Graduate student, Greg Bean, worked as a reporter for the Casper Star Tribune.
 He suggested to me that he would arrange a visit to the McGuire ranch and bring along a photographer."
 Would I like to come along," he asked.
 "Sure," I said.

 His front page article in the Sunday, June 29, 1980 issue of The Casper Star-Tribune deftly reports details of our late night observance of strange objects blinking in the sky and gyrating in impossible patterns up and down and sideways as though they were putting on a show for us at 3 am.
 The show lasted for perhaps 5 minutes or so.
 But what happened previous to this display of agility and speed and blinking colors was not reported as it might have been too unbelievable for newspaper readers.